nilsnh/wp-specify-html-lang/readme.md

 The solution is to add more specific html `lang` attributes when needed.

-`<article id="" class="" lang="vi">` This specifies that the post is in Vietnamese.
+`<article id="" class="" lang="vi">`

+For example this specifies that the post is in Vietnamese.
 This plugin enables a meta box when editing posts where you may specify the post's language.

 ## Contributing